Sam-Kikoma/Movie-Wars/README.md

 **Movie Wars**
-Web App that compares two movies statistics and shows which one has better stats
+<p>Web App that compares two movies statistics and shows which one has better stats</p>